Puriney/ML_Proj/README.md

 # How to Enhance if possible?

 - Change training metric to Kappa index, rather than ROC.
-My final model can achieve AUC=0.99, so I cannot help wondering what is the most possible reason to make this god-almost-alike classifier?
+My final ensemble model can achieve AUC=0.99, so I cannot help wondering what is the most possible reason to make this god-almost-alike classifier?
 - My model is working pretty well, so what if my model fails, do I have any other strategies to use?
 Since feature selection is not still much involved, I would think about creating dummy variables for binary features, investigate feature importance to select features, etc.